Sarah Wells-Moran

 (1) the stresses at which fractures form and propagate, and

-I am a Masters student at MIT, working with Dr. Brent Minchew and the MIT Glaciers Group
+I am a PhD student at University of Chicago, working with Dr. Meghana Ranganathan and the UChicago Ice Physics Group.

 I am passionate about increasing diversity, equity, inclusion, and accessibility in glaciology and the broader geosciences.
 In particular, I am interested in identifying and removing barriers for scientists with disabilities.
 Through my own experiences and my work with climbers with disabilities, I have gained an acute awareness of the challenges posed by field work and conferences, two integral parts of our field.
-I have joined the AGU Cryosphere Section’s executive committee as a member at large with the goal of bringing these concerns to the table and brainstorming solutions for improving accessibility at conferences.
+I am an active member of the AGU Cryosphere Section Executive Committee as an early career representative and member of the Broadening Participation working group.
 If you would like to chat more about accessibility issues within glaciology, please feel free to reach out!

 Publications